-The use, possession, and/or distribution of alcohol, tobacco or drugs will not be tolerated during a student's participation in extracurricular sport.
+The use, possession, and/or distribution of alcohol, tobacco, e-cigarettes or drugs will not be tolerated.
 Athletes should avoid placing themselves in situations where their guilt or innocence may be questioned.
-Should the school be made aware of any use, possession, and/or distribution of alcohol, tobacco or drugs through law enforcement contact, faculty witness or self-confession, the administration will investigate the allegations and take appropriate action.
-Should the investigation validate the allegation, the student will be disciplined using the following guidelines.
+Should the school be made aware of any use, possession, and/or distribution of alcohol, tobacco, e-cigarettes, or drugs through law enforcement contact, faculty witness or self-confession, the administration will investigate the allegations and take appropriate action.
+Should the investigation validate the allegation, the student will be disciplined using the same guidelines as outlined in policy JFCI.